sassoftware/viya4-iac-azure/docs/user/TestingPhilosophy.md

 ### Error Handling

-Terratest provides some flexibility with how to [handle errors](https://terratest.gruntwork.io/docs/testing-best-practices/error-handling/) Every method in Terratest comes in two versions (e.g., `terraform.Apply` and `terraform.ApplyE` )
+Terratest provides some flexibility with how to [handle errors](https://terratest.gruntwork.io/docs/testing-best-practices/error-handling/).
+Every method in Terratest comes in two versions (e.g., `terraform.Apply` and `terraform.ApplyE` )

 * `terraform.Apply`: The base method takes a `t *testing.T` as an argument.
 If the method hits any errors, it calls `t.Fatal` to fail the test
 * `terraform.ApplyE`: Methods that end with the capital letter `E` always return an error as the last argument and never call `t.Fatal` themselves.
 This allows you to decide how to handle errors.

-We recommend using the capital letter `E` version of Terratest methods because `t.Fatal` will immediately exit the test run and prevent our other tests that have yet to be run from running and deferred cleanup routine from being executed which would result in incomplete test runs and unexpected extra costs.
+We recommend using the capital letter `E` version of Terratest methods because `t.Fatal` will immediately exit the test run and prevent our other tests that have yet to be run from running and the deferred cleanup routine from being executed which would result in incomplete test runs and unexpected extra costs.
 This is because `t.Fatal` ultimately calls `os.Exit(1)`, which immediately terminates the program

 Here's an example of how we handle terratest method calls: